mkang85/All_Time_100_Novels/README.md

 # All_Time_100_Novels
-CLI Data Gem project - allows you to select and find out info about Time Magazine's 100 Novels
+CLI Data Gem project - allows you to select and find out info about Time Magazine's selection of 100 novels in the past century.